Complexity Classification in Infinite-Domain Constraint Satisfaction: Structures

 \section{Structures}

 In Section~\ref{sect:homo} we have already defined \emph{relational structures}; we now give the general definition of structures that might also contain functions, since we need those later.
 One occasion where we need functions rather than relations is in Chapter~\ref{chap:algebra} when we consider algebras (by which we mean structures with a purely functional signature) that arise from the set of polymorphisms of a structure.
-Functions often appear naturally even when one is ultimately interested in relational signatures, see e.g.~Proposition~\ref{prop:finite-languages}.
 Moreover, several templates are most naturally defined over a structure having a functional signature, see e.g.~Section~\ref{ssect:mt-set-constraints}.
 Most definitions go parallel for functional and relational signatures, so we give them together in this section.

 A \emph{signature} $\tau$ is a set of relation and function symbols, each equipped with an arity.
-A \emph{$\tau$-structure} \bA\ is a set $A$ (the \emph{domain} of \bA) together with a relation $R^\bA \subseteq A^k$ for each $k$-ary relation symbol in $\tau$ and a function $f^\bA: A^k \rightarrow A$ for each $k$-ary function symbol in $\tau$; here we allow the case $k=0$ to model constant symbols.
+A \emph{$\tau$-structure} \bA\ is a set $A$ (the \emph{domain} of \bA) together with a relation $R^\bA \subseteq A^k$ for each $k$-ary relation symbol in $\tau$ and a function $f^\bA\colon A^k \rightarrow A$ for each $k$-ary function symbol in $\tau$; here we allow the case $k=0$ to model constant symbols.
 Unless stated otherwise, $A,B,C,\dots$ denote the domains of the structures \bA, \bB, \bC, \dots, respectively.
 We sometimes write $(A; R^\bA_1,R^\bA_2,\dots,f^\bA_1,f^\bA_2,\dots)$ for the relational structure $\bA$ with relations $R_1^\bA,R_2^\bA,\dots$ and functions $f_1^\bA,f_2^\bA,\dots$ When there is no danger of confusion, we use the same symbol for a function and its function symbol, and for a relation and its relation symbol.
 We say that a structure is infinite if its domain is infinite.
 The most important special cases of structures that appear in this thesis are \emph{relational structures}, that is, structures with a purely relational signature, and \emph{algebras}, that is, structures with a purely functional signature.
 Algebras with domain $A,B,C,\dots$ are typically denoted by $\bf A$, $\bf B$, $\bf C$, \dots \\